AviShah10/nba-playoff-prediction/README.md

 When initially creating Decision Tree models, we did not tune any hyperparameters such as max_depth, max_features, min_samples_leaf, etc. which led to poor results for all Decision Tree models.
 Thus, we used the GridSearchCV module from scikit-learn to cross-validate the most optimal set of hyperparameters for each model (for each conference and season).
 We created a dictionary of hyperparameters to choose from for the max_depth, max_features, and min_samples_leaf hyperparameters.
 We then created a GridSearchCV object with set fields including a Decision Tree model, the dictionary of hyperparameters, the cross-validation splitting strategy, and the scoring strategy.
 After fitting the GridSearchCV object with our training data, we determined the optimal set of hyperparameters and then created a new DecisionTreeClassifier object with the new optimal hyperparameters set.
 Each conference and each season called for a different set of optimal hyperparameters, but each model was improved in terms of test accuracy score.

 For all models, we also scaled and normalized our feature data, which made each performance statistic and feature normalized and comparable across each season.
 To scale and normalize our dataset, we used the StandardScaler object from scikit-learn and then used the fit_transform and normalize functions to scale and normalize the data.
 Before we scaled and normalized the data, our model performance was weaker with respect to test accuracy scores, so adding this data transformation was helpful across all models.

+We tried using PCA for dimensionality reduction on all of our models to reduce features from our dataset, but the models run with PCA all had worse testing and training accuracy scores.
+We initialized a PCA object with assigning a value for the `n_components` value equal to 0.95, which means that PCA will select the optimal number of components such that the 95% of the variance in the data is preserved.

 #### Model Comparison